 Skip to main content

-Overview of AI Function Nodes
+Overview of LLM Nodes

-AI Function Nodes are a core building block for creating applications with Large Language Models (LLMs) in BotDojo.
+LLM Nodes are a core building block for creating applications with Large Language Models (LLMs) in BotDojo.
 These nodes allow you to define the specific LLM provider and model to be used, as well as the prompt and any additional parameters required for generating responses.

-AI Function Nodes are highly flexible and can be connected to other nodes in your application flow, such as Start and End Nodes, to create powerful conversational AI experiences.
+LLM Nodes are highly flexible and can be connected to other nodes in your application flow, such as Start and End Nodes, to create powerful conversational AI experiences.

-Configuring an AI Function Node
+Configuring an LLM Node

 In the Flow Designer editor, you can: